danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-02-linking-docc-to-package-named-types copy.md

 - ``BottomSheetStyle``
 ```

-Addint this prefix will make DocC link correctly to the type instead of the target.
-However, since it's easy to forget and you may link quite a lot to a type with the same name as the target (since it's probably the main type), you may want to avoid naming your types after the target.
+Adding this prefix will make DocC link correctly to the type instead of the target.
+However, since it's easy to forget, you may want to avoid naming your types after the target.